 Researchers

-CALERA is the technology behind CORE and developed by greenTEG AG.
-For researchers we created CALERA Research (Formerly known as CORE Research) which is a version of CORE that comes with functionalities and services tailored for scientific studies.
-The consumer version of CORE allows you to download the measured Core Temperature, Skin Temperature and Heart Rate from our cloud with a resolution of 5 minutes.
-But if you need more precise measurements, CALERA Research will be the better option.
+CALERA is the technology behind CORE and was developed by greenteg.
+For researchers we created CALERA Research that comes with functionalities and services tailored for scientific studies.
+The consumer version of the CORE sensor already allows customers to download core temperature, skin temperature and the heart rate values from the CORE Cloud web app with a resolution of 5 minutes.
+Customers using sports devices can access this data recorded to the FIT file at a resolution of 1 minute.

 CALERA Research will give you access to high-resolution (1Hz) raw data; Core Temperature / Skin Temperature / Heart Rate (Ext.) / Accelerometer and Heat-Flux*.
-This data is stored locally on the device to prevent any loss of data during your measurements.
+This data is stored locally on the device.
 The devices are individually calibrated to ensure the highest possible accuracy, and we offer our expert support to help you setting up your studies and interpret the results.

 Applications

-Core body temperature is an important vital sign.
-However, before CORE/CALERA Research, it was often impractical to measure the core temperature.
+Core body temperature which has been traditional impractical to measure in real-time with a high level of accuracy for practical applications.
 Pulmonary artery catheters, urinary bladder, or oesophageal are almost only used in a hospital setting.
 Rectal thermometers are often not preferred by participants, and ingestible thermometer e-pills are expensive and need the right timing.
-All other methods do not allow for continuous and/or accurate monitoring.
+Other thermometers do not allow for continuous and/or accurate monitoring.

 • Thermo-physiology